stronnag/mwptools/src/samples/s2n/README.md

 # ser2udp - simple serial to IP (UDP) bridge

 `ser2udp` is a simple serial to UDP bridge.
-It is intended to be used for accessing a serial USB flight controller using Windows 11 / WSLg and mwp; however there is almost nothing either Windows or mwp specific.
-It can be used as a generic bridge, for cases where the UDP side "speaks" first, unless `-remote` is set.
+It is intended to be used for accessing a serial USB flight controller in (virtualised) environments that are so broken that they cannot perform USB passthrough.
+It can also be used as a generic bridge, for cases where the UDP side "speaks" first, (`-remote` allows specifying the remote where the serial "speaks" first).

 ## Usage